Attorney General Barr chooses not to quarantine despite possible exposure to Covid-19 - KESQ

 Trump Cabinet members were tested for coronavirus after the President announced early Friday that he and first lady Melania Trump had tested positive for Covid-19.

-Barr tested negative later Friday morning, was not experiencing any symptoms and was last in the same room as the President last Saturday, according to the Justice Department.
+Barr tested negative later Friday morning, was not experiencing any symptoms and was last in the same room as the President the previous Saturday, according to the Justice Department.
+Barr had also attended one meeting at the White House on Thursday before news of the President’s Covid-19 test broke.

+Asked Saturday why Barr isn’t quarantining after news of Conway’s positive Covid results, the Justice Department reiterated to CNN that Barr had tested negative on Friday.
+Justice Department spokeswoman Kerri Kupec later said Barr had again tested negative.

+The attorney general was seen leaving the White House on Saturday wearing a mask.
+He had gone there on Friday and Saturday to get Covid tests — both of which were negative.

 The US Centers for Disease Control and Prevention recommends a person stay at home for 14 days if they may have been exposed to Covid-19 to prevent spread of the virus.

-Note: This story has been updated with additional developments Saturday.